-During the last long-haul flight I was on, I re-watched Apollo 13 (the one with Tom Hanks as Jim Lovell).
-Perhaps not the best choice as I was hurtling through the sky at 500 mph in a tin-can myself, but there’s something to be said for the thrill.
+During the last long-haul flight I took, I re-watched Apollo 13 (the one with Tom Hanks as Jim Lovell).
+Perhaps not the best choice as I was hurtling through the sky at 500 mph in a tin can myself, but there’s something to be said for the thrill.
 If you haven’t seen the film, it's based on real-life events and it's gripping.

 For context, here’s a quick summary of the plot:

 April 13, 1970: 238,855 miles from Earth, an onboard explosion rips apart one oxygen tank and damages another.
 In space, Commander Jim Lovell—and back at Houston’s Mission Control, Flight Director Gene Kranz (played by Ed Harris)—find themselves in a desperate battle against time to save the astronauts’ lives.
 They literally rip up their operations manuals to abort the planned moon landing, preserve the remaining power and oxygen, build a filter from scratch to reduce the poisonous build-up of carbon dioxide, and find a way to use the lunar module (designed for a 124-mile round trip to the moon’s surface) to “lifeboat” all three astronauts back to Earth.

 An exposed wire—the result of tiny manufacturing and testing errors before flight—caused a short circuit, which led to the explosion.
 On airplanes and rockets, these rare and tiny system errors can be catastrophic.

 In your business, system errors can show up in the form of work stoppages, excess scrap, poor customer service, excessive product returns, late deliveries, high levels of frustration among employees, poor financial results and any other number of unwanted outcomes.